Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme-german.txt

 ~~~~~~~~~~~~~~~~

 1.2
-- Added new items for sale: Vambraces of Evil's Warding, Baku's Horn
+- Added new items for sale: Vambraces of Evil's Warding, Baku's Horn, Abigail +1

 1.1
 - Added new default portrait for the travelling merchant